leshyazure/Moonlight/README.md

 ## Configuration

+ * Folder **frontend** contains server files.
+Modify them, or use your own.
+Remember, that whole folder can't exceed 2MB if you're using internal memory.
+Otherwise you should use external SD card as server host.
  * Connection configuration can be done under *idf.py menuconfig* or directly under *sdkconfig* in project tree on Eclipse.
 Look for ***Moonlight Connection Configuration***.
- * Folder **frontend** contains server files.
-Modify them, or use your own.
+ * If your device has enabled mDNS protocol, then you can simply cast your Moonlight device using a host name stored in **Moonlight Configuration**.
+By default it looks like *http://moonlight*
- * To obtain an adress of Moonlight device you need to run an idf.py monitor or look for this in router settings.
+ * To obtain an adress of Moonlight device you need to run an *idf.py monitor* or look for this in router settings.
- Adress always starts with **192.168.0.** or **192.168.1.** and for easier further use can be assigned to static in your router.
+ Adress usually starts with **192.168.0.** or **192.168.1.** and for easier further use can be assigned to static in your router.